Abbabon/abbabon.github.io/_posts/2020-11-09-serializing-transforms.md

 comments: true
 ---

+EDIT 10.11.2020: You can find a sample project containing everything in this post [here](https://github.com/Abbabon/TransformRecorder).

 We all know the ol' trick of accessing the little 'cog' above the transform, which allows you to copy a default serialization of a components' value, and paste it.

 ![a simple trick for simple times](/img/posts/01_01_transform_copy.png)